3D Question Answering: Related Work

-\textbf{VQA} The VQA task, which combines challenges of both visual and linguistic processing to answer questions about given images, has attracted intense research efforts.
+The VQA task, which combines \trysq{the} challenges of both visual and linguistic processing to answer questions about \trysq{a} given images, has attracted intense research efforts.
 Many different VQA datasets and methods have been proposed in the last few years.
-The most famous VQA datasets include VQAv1~\cite{antol2015vqa} and the VQAv2~\cite{vqav2} annotated by humans, GQA~\cite{gqa} and CLEVR~\cite{clevr} with synthetic Q\&As from real-world or generated images.
-Based on them, several splits are further established to study bias and language prior, like the GQA-OOD~\cite{gqaodd} dataset of infrequent concepts, and the bias sensitive VQA-CP~\cite{vqacp} dataset.
-As for VQA methods, advancements in deep learning have brought tremendous success in solving VQA tasks.
-Generally, the VQA model~\cite{lu2016hierarchical,yang2016stacked,Anderson2017up-down,singh2018pythia} consists of three components - an image encoder for visual information extraction, a language encoder for question encoding, and a fusion module performing information aggregation and answer classification.
-Recently, Transformers~\cite{vaswani2017attention}, the de-facto standard model for language tasks, has been successfully applied to VQA as well.
+The most famous VQA datasets include VQAv1~\cite{antol2015vqa} and the VQAv2~\cite{vqav2} annotated by humans, GQA~\cite{gqa} and CLEVR~\cite{clevr} with synthetic \trysq{questions and answers} from real-world or generated images.
+Based on them, several splits \trysq{have been} further established to study bias and language prior, \trysq{such as} the GQA-OOD~\cite{gqaodd} dataset of infrequent concepts, and the \srysq{bias-sensitive} VQA-CP~\cite{vqacp} dataset.
+As for VQA methods, \trysq{advances} in deep learning have brought tremendous success in solving VQA tasks by utilizing multi-view~\cite{8885753,bansal2020visual}, panoramic~\cite{9093452,Yun2021PanoAVQA}\srysq{,} RGB-D~\cite{banerjee2021weakly}, and video~\cite{Yun2021PanoAVQA} to capture the 3D information.
+However, none of \trysq{the methods} directly captures 3D information like ours\srysq{, by utilizing 3D point clouds}.
+Generally, the VQA model~\cite{lu2016hierarchical,yang2016stacked,Anderson2017up-down,kim2021mlb,singh2018pythia,9552236} consists of three components - an image encoder \trysq{to extract} visual information, a language encoder \trysq{to encode} question\trysq{s}, and a fusion module \trysq{to aggregate} information and \trysq{classify} answer\trysq{s}.
+Recently, \trysq{t}ransformers~\cite{vaswani2017attention}, the de-facto standard model for language tasks, \trysq{have} been successfully applied to VQA as well.
 For example, LXMERT~\cite{tan2019lxmert}, VilBERT~\cite{lu2019vilbert} and VL-BERT~\cite{Su2020VLBERT}, which extend the popular BERT architecture to accept joint representations of image content and natural language, have demonstrated the superiority of transformers in solving VQA tasks.